I started making my way across the earth in the middle of the last century.

 On the other hand, people have the opposite happen and enter a relationship (this happened with Bell).
 One party may own a parrot(s) or they both may have birds.
 Creating a blended family can be challenging for both the people and bird(s.)

-The new person or people may have to be taught about parrots if they are not already experienced parrot people.
-Sure, youve shown the person pictures of your beloved parrot, but unless youve lived with the parrot, you really dont know how to deal with it.
+The new person or people may have to be taught about parrots if they are not already experienced, parrot people.
+Sure, you’ve shown the person pictures of your beloved parrot, but unless you’ve lived with the parrot, you really don’t know how to deal with it.
 Every parrot is somewhat unique and every person is unique.

 We can’t just decide what person or people a parrot will bond with.
-I really think that Mango had experienced a bit of separation anxiety when I was repeatedly hospitalized for a major health issue when he was young, resulting in his ability to rebond so strongly.
+I really think that Mango had experienced a bit of separation anxiety when I was repeatedly hospitalized for a major health issue when he was young, resulting in his ability to rebound so strongly.
 But I will write about that in another post.

-My point is that if your life suddenly changes, whether due to a break up, death, or new people entering the birds life in a situation expected to be permanent, the welfare of the parrot should be considered as it is a member of the family too.
-Every situation and every parrot is unique, so I cant tell you exactly what to do in your unique situation, but dont expect the parrot to adjust immediately.
+My point is that if your life suddenly changes, whether due to a breakup, death, or new people entering the birds’ life in a situation expected to be permanent, the welfare of the parrot should be considered as it is a member of the family too.
+Every situation and every parrot is unique, so I can’t tell you exactly what to do in your unique situation, but don’t expect the parrot to adjust immediately.
 Allow it time to be quiet and adjust if it indicates it needs it.

 But not all parrots accept other birds as friends.
 You have to monitor the birds when they interact and base any decisions on how well they get along.
-If they do not get along, you may have to schedule quality time out of cage so that the birds do not harm each other.
+If they do not get along, you may have to schedule quality time out of the cage so that the birds do not harm each other.

 Approved by Catherine Tobsing